jkeohan/rctr-9-8-20/w01d02/nested-compnents.md

 }

 // EXPORT THE COMPONENT
-export default Card1
+export default CardBody
 ```

+:thumbsup: Click on the thumbs up when you're done.

 #### Render The CardBody Component

-We now have a separate Component altogether which we need to import and render into both Card Components.
+We now have a separate Component altogether which we need to import and render into the Card Component.

 In Card1.js do the following: